koii-network/docs/run-a-node/task-nodes/Running-on-VPS.md

 If you decide running a node on VPS isn't for you there are other options available, like Dekstop version.
 Go to our website where you will be able to download [Desktop Node](https://www.koii.network/node)

+## Operating System
+Using Ubuntu Server 20.04.xx LTS is highly recommended for running Koii Nodes due to its stability and compatibility.
+The acronym LTS stands for "Long Term Support" which signifies that Ubuntu will provide updates and patches for this operating system until 2030.